1945 Columbia Lions football team

 The 1945 Columbia Lions football team was an American football team that represented the Columbia University during the 1945 college football season.
-In their 16th season under head coach Lou Little, the Lions compiled an 8–1 record, were ranked #20 in the final AP Poll, and outscored all opponents by a combined total of 251 to 105.
+In their 16th season under head coach Lou Little, the Lions compiled an 8–1 record, were ranked No. 20 in the final AP Poll, and outscored all opponents by a combined total of 251 to 105.
 The Lions' lone setback was a 32–7 loss to Penn.